-Oxford Dictionary's has a new update with words like Chutzpadik, Next tomorrow and many more
+Oxford Dictionary has a new update with words like Chutzpadik, Next tomorrow and many more

 New Delhi, Jan 24: The reputed Oxford English Dictionary has recently updated its vocabulary in which a total of 29 Nigerian words and expressions have been included in January.